 Minerva A. Romero Arenas is an Endocrine & General Surgeon at the University of Texas Rio Grande Valley.
+She is Certified by the American Board of Surgery.
 She completed a fellowship in Oncologic Surgical Endocrinology at the UT MD Anderson Cancer Center in Houston, TX.
 She completed her General Surgery Residency at Sinai Hospital of Baltimore.
 She received her MD and MPH from The University of Arizona College of Medicine and the Zuckerman College of Public Health in 2009.
 She studied Cell Biology and French at Arizona State University as an undergraduate.

-Her interests include surgical oncology & endocrinology, global health, health disparities, quality improvement, and genomics.
+Her interests include surgical improvement, and genomics.
 She has been part of the blog team since its initiation in 2013.
 A native of Mexico City, Mexico, Dr. Romero Arenas is passionate about recruiting the next generation of surgeons and is involved in mentoring through various organizations.
 She enjoys fine arts, films, gastronomy, and sports.
 She enjoys jogging, swimming, boxing and kickboxing.
 Most importantly, Dr. Romero Arenas treasures spending time with her family and loved ones.
 You can find her on Twitter as @minervies.

 Dr. Fernandez-Moure was born in Miami, Florida, to Cuban and Venezuelan parents and was later raised in West Orange, New Jersey.
 He received his Bachelors of Arts from Middlebury College where he was a Howard Hughes Scholar.
 He later went on to complete his Masters in Science from Rutgers Graduate School of Biomedical Sciences focusing on molecular and stem cell biology.
 While finishing his Masters thesis he completed medical school at Rutgers New Jersey Medical School where he was a National Cancer Institute Summer Research Scholar.
 Dr. Fernandez-Moure went onto surgical residency at Houston Methodist Hospital-Cornell Weill Medical College.
 While in residency he began his research programs in traumatic surgical wound healing and nanomedicine as Research Associate and later as Instructor in the Houston Methodist Research Institute-Cornell Weill Medical College.
 Following this, he entered the American Board of Surgery’s flexible education curriculum as the first to undertake a Surgeon Scientist pathway.
 As an Instructor in Nanomedicine in the Houston Methodist Research Institute he was independently funded for 5 yrs prior to fellowship.
 As a surgeon-scientist Dr. Fernandez-Moure has over 40 peer reviewed publications and has presented both nationally and internationally.
 While is residency he was named a Texas Surgical Scholar and received multiple teaching awards.
 He continues to be focused on translational research in trauma and abdominal wall reconstruction.